xushuo/presto-client-node/README.md

 ## Installation

 ```
-npm install -g presto-client
+npm install -g presto-client-xs
 ```

-Or add `presto-client` to your own `packagen.json`, and do `npm install`.
+Or add `presto-client-xs` to your own `packagen.json`, and do `npm install`.

 ## API